prayagsingh/docker-jibri-pulseaudio/README.md

 #### Please use `prayagsingh/jibri-pulseaudio:latest` for latest changes using unstable build.

+### Additional Features

-#### Inbuilt Support for streaming to any rtmp server and to facebook too(one at a time).
+* Inbuilt Support for streaming to any rtmp server.

-#### Inbuilt support for rclone. use rclone to copy the recording to either google drive or S3 compatible storage.
-Need to add the logic in finalize.sh file.

-**NOTE 1: It is mandatory to map `/dev/shm` else chrome crashes when screen-share is enabled**
+* Stream to Facebook.

+* Inbuilt support for Rclone.

+* Store your recordings to any S3 compatible storage.

+* Store your recordings to Google Drive.

 ### FILES